Should I Become a Cosmetic Chemist?

 Step 1: Earn a Bachelor's Degree

 Entry-level positions typically require a bachelor's degree in chemistry or a related field, like engineering or physics.
 Chemistry degree programs usually include courses in organic, analytical and physical chemistry, along with calculus and statistics.
 Students also gain experience with lab equipment and common computer software programs used in chemical and molecular modeling.

 - Physical Pharmacy and Cosmetic Sciences

 Entry-level workers can start their careers through fellowships, temporary assignments or lab technician positions at research universities or private cosmetic companies.
 This might involve working under experienced chemists and performing basic laboratory duties.
 With experience, candidates can advance to cosmetic chemist jobs.

 - Join a professional organization.
 The Society of Cosmetic Chemists offers membership to chemists who hold bachelor's degrees or a valid combination of education and experience.
 Members receive access to annual conventions, educational programs and a journal featuring research developments in the field.

 Step 3: Earn a Graduate Degree

-Although not required for most positions, larger companies may prefer cosmetic chemists to have a master's degree or Ph.D. in chemistry.
+Although not required for most positions, some larger companies prefer cosmetic chemists who have a master's degree or Ph.D. in chemistry for lead researcher and management roles.
 Several graduate programs allow students to concentrate their studies in cosmetic sciences, and some schools offer 5- or 6-year dual degree programs that combine bachelor's and master's degrees.